andrewvillazon/pbipy/README.md

 ## Acknowledgements

 The design of this library was inspired by the [pycontribs/jira](https://github.com/pycontribs/jira) library.
-A personal Thank You to all the contributors to this library for a fantastic example of what an API Wrapper can be.
+It also borrows elements of [cmberryay's pypowerbi wrapper](https://github.com/cmberryau/pypowerbi).
+A personal Thank You to all the contributors to these libraries for the great examples of what an API Wrapper can be.